thomaslinux/teams-hide-message-from-user-css/README.md

 div[class*="fui-ChatMessage"]:has(img[src*="LASTNAME"]):hover div[data-message-content],
 ```

-replace LASTNAME with the LASTNAME of the users to hide
+replace LASTNAME with the LASTNAME of the user to hide

 ## Add another user to hide